-The City of Great Falls Annual Action Plan for Program Year 2022 is scheduled for review by the Great Falls City Commission on July 5, 2022.
-City Commission action on the Annual Action Plan follows a plan development process which included input from local organizations and community residents through a public needs hearing held by the City Commission on April 5, 2022, a public meeting held on June 21, 2022 by the City Commission, and a 30-day public comment period extending from May 16, 2022 through June 15, 2022.
+The City of Great Falls Annual Action Plan for Program Year 2023 is scheduled for review by the Great Falls City Commission on May 2, 2023.
+City Commission action on the Annual Action Plan follows a plan development process which included input from local organizations and community residents through a public needs hearing held by the City Commission on November 1, 2022, and a 30-day public comment period extending from March 6, 2023 through April 5, 2023.
+There were also two City Commission Meetings that were held to set the public hearings that offered the public the opportunity to comment on the needs of low to moderate income residents; these meetings were held in October, 2022 and April, 2023.

-The purpose of this Annual Action Plan is to implement program year three of the five-year 2020-2024 Consolidated Plan, identify the housing and community development needs of low and moderate income (LMI) people in the community, and develop comprehensive, coordinated strategies for addressing those needs using available federal and non-federal resources.
-This Annual Action Plan for Program Year 2022 serves as the budget for the City of Great Falls Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME).
-Detailed within this Plan are the City's recommended community grant goals and priorities for the upcoming program year, which begins July 1, 2022, and ends June 30, 2023.
-The City expects to receive an annual allocation of \$764,295 through CDBG and \$319,759 through HOME.
+The purpose of this Annual Action Plan is to implement program year four of the five-year 2020-2024 Consolidated Plan, identify the housing and community development needs of low and moderate income (LMI) people in the community, and develop comprehensive, coordinated strategies for addressing those needs using available federal and non-federal resources.
+This Annual Action Plan for Program Year 2023 serves as the budget for the City of Great Falls Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME).
+Detailed within this Plan are the City's recommended community grant goals and priorities for the upcoming program year, which begins July 1, 2023, and ends June 30, 2024.
+The City expects to receive an annual allocation of \$782,543 through CDBG and \$299,318 through HOME.